yiyuanyi/rock-paper-scissors/README.md

 6)Adding in loop to play 5 rounds of the game.
 Cannot get it to work right now.
 Think i need the playerSelection prompt and computerSelection to work properly.

 7)Have got playRound() to work using the player prompt and computerPlay().
 Works fine now!!! nice

+8)Adding if/else statements to the loop function to play 5 rounds and add up scores and return the winner of the 5 rounds.